gusjengis/Resume/src/resume.typ

   ]
   #rust[
     === hyprfocus #text(weight: "regular")[| Rust] #h(1fr) #link("https://github.com/gusjengis/hyprfocus", "github.com/gusjengis/hyprfocus")
-    - Used Rust to create a Linux service for hyprland that logs the focused window at all times.
+    - Used Rust to create a Linux service for hyprland that logs the window focus events.
     - Created a CLI that uses these logs to render an activity/screen time report.
     - Wrote complex code to render a high-res timeline in the terminal.
   ]